Home Warranty Multiple Claims: Limits, Caps & What Happens When You File Often

 • Per-item and aggregate dollar caps are the real limiting factors

-• Filing too many claims can risk non-renewal at the end of your term
+• Filing too many claims can risk non-renewal at term end

-• Track your annual aggregate cap to avoid unexpected out-of-pocket costs
+• Track your annual aggregate cap to avoid out-of-pocket costs

 Trusted by Thousands